RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 The cryptocurrency market has experienced significant growth and volatility since its inception, creating both opportunities and challenges for investors, traders, and researchers (Corbet et al., 2019).
 With over 10,000 cryptocurrencies in existence and a market capitalization exceeding $1 trillion, making informed investment decisions requires sophisticated analytical tools capable of processing vast amounts of data and identifying meaningful patterns (Levi and Lipton, 2022).
 Traditional financial analysis methods often fall short when applied to cryptocurrencies due to their unique characteristics, including extreme volatility, 24/7 trading, and sensitivity to technological, regulatory, and market sentiment factors (Fang et al., 2022).

 This report documents the development of a cryptocurrency forecasting dashboard designed to address these challenges.
 The dashboard leverages machine learning techniques, real-time data integration, and interactive visualizations to provide actionable insights for cryptocurrency market participants.
-Unlike conventional financial dashboards, our solution incorporates advanced time-series forecasting capabilities specifically optimized for cryptocurrency price prediction, correlation analysis, and investment decision support.
+Expanding on conventional financial dashboards, this solution incorporates advanced time-series forecasting capabilities specifically optimised for cryptocurrency price prediction, correlation analysis, and investment decision support.

 ## Objectives and Problem Definition